SniffyMcTasty/ADS-test/README.md

 ```

-## Front-End Tasks
+## Front-End (FE) Tasks

-* A single page "app" that displays years (Task #2) and vehicle models (Task #1) for the vehicle make "Acura" in a grid format.
+* A single page "app" that displays years (BE Task #2) and vehicle models (BE Task #1) for the vehicle make __"Acura"__ in a grid format.
 The data are coming from an API that you will develop (Back-End Tasks).
 * A grid with the contents of `years` and `vehicle-models` (as in the mockup below).

 ![Database structure](./data/mockup.png "Page Mockup")

 * Set the corresponding box to be blue if the entry for that vehicle model and year exists.
 And grey if it doesn't exist.
-(An api call will be necessary Task #3)
+(An api call will be necessary BE Task #3)
 * When clicking on a vehicle-model/year box, it is toggled and the visual displays the new state.
-(An api call will be necessary to be able to update the state in the database, Task #4)
+(An api call will be necessary to be able to update the state in the database, BE Task #4)

+### Example

+Once the list of vehicles are loaded into the grid (BE Task #3)

+- The years for the RLX are `"coverage":{"RLX":[2012,2011,2010]}`
+- After clicking on the 2013 column next to RLX: `"coverage":{"RLX":[2013,2012,2011,2010]}`
+- The visual should now show a blue box for the year 2013 next to RLX.
+- Clicking on the 2010 column next to RLX:
+  `"coverage":{"RLX":[2013,2012,2011]}`
+- The visual should now show a grey box for the year 2010 next to RLX.

-## Back-End Tasks
+## Back-End (BE) Tasks

 Develop the following tasks in the language you prefer (PHP, Goland or Python).
 A stack is available for each of these languages in the folder `back-end`.